 With the help of Open Badges!

-Open Badges are based on a digital standard created by the Mozilla Foundation to recognize learning, know-how, achievements, skills and attitudes.
+Open Badges are based on a digital standard created by the Mozilla Foundation to recognise learning, know-how, achievements, skills and attitudes.
 Although this phenomenon is still new, millions of badges have already been issued around the world.
 Soon you’ll start seeing more and more opportunities to earn badges through education, volunteering and in the workplace.

 “Team Worker”, “Social Media Expert”, “Fair Coach”, “Diligent Summer Worker”, “Student Tutor”, “Association Chair”…there are countless uses for Open Badges!
 You might not be able to use them right away, but you can create a free account and save your Open Badges into an Open Badge Passport.
 Then in the future, you’ll be able to use them when you apply for jobs or formal education programs.

-With Open Badge Passport you can easily receive, save and organize your Open Badges.and share them on social media such as LinkedIn, Twitter and Facebook.
+With Open Badge Passport you can easily receive, save and organise your Open Badges.and share them on social media such as LinkedIn, Twitter and Facebook.
 You can even create a CV around them.
 Take pride in your achievements and build a versatile and interesting gallery of your skills and know-how with Open Badge Passport!

 “The Open Badges concept is a very positive thing; it is easy to acknowledge informal learning and achievements with them, which has previously been difficult.
 The gamification aspect as well as the versatility of Open Badges made me want to learn more about the topic.
 We have noticed that Open Badges work amazingly with informal learning.” – Lotta Pakanen, OK Study Centre